TheNorthMemory/wechatpay-axios-plugin/README.md

 ## Requirements

-The `oaepHash` used in `Rsa.encrypt` and `Rsa.decrypt` were added on Node v12.9.0.
-So that the Node minimum version should be 12.9.0(I'm not very sure).
+This library was tested under v10.15.0, it works.
+However, the recommended node version is ≧ v12.9.0.
+Because the `oaepHash` parameter were available since Node v12.9.0 which is used on the `Rsa.encrypt` and `Rsa.decrypt` functions even if the lower version nodejs was built in that value.

 ## First of all